 - The opportunities envisaged include the improvement of the customer journey, with a shared and unforgeable register; the facilitation of credit granting, with the KYC solution Leia (Synecron, R3); the reduction of fraud risks (the application of the start-up Monuma); and the reduction of costs coupled with performance (Paypite, for example, offers more than 10,000 secure transactions per second at low cost).

 - The use of “smart contracts” also presents an interesting use-case which would involve blocking the vehicle at the hirer’s home in the event of non-payment and automatically allowing the debt collector to unlock a special key to recover the vehicle.
 This functionality has a significant organisational and human impact on the recovery or litigation departments and requires a new approach to contract monitoring processes.

 - The NFT, which could be likened to a safe, is a certified key that is updated for each intervention on the vehicle and keeps a record of the vehicle’s mileage and its incident and intervention history.
 However, this forgery-proof concept is only available for those vehicles that are not serviced by their manufacturer.
 This expensive concept, pioneered by Alfa Romeo, does not yet seem to have gained ground with other brands.

-There are plenty of possible uses for these new technologies provided that people have faith in them.
+There are plenty of possible uses for these new technologies provided.
 In Morocco, as part of its ongoing efforts to digitalise its services and improve customer experience, the BCP Group’s leasing subsidiary is launching a bond issue using the best standards of Blockchain technology.
-This will guarantee a high level of security whilst reducing costs and delays and streamlining processing operations. … In France, the main finance providers remain cautious and the cases of use predominantly concern the traceability of the vehicle, the safety of the driver and the impact of his or her driving on the cost of the insurance premium.
+This will guarantee a high level of security whilst reducing costs and delays and streamlining processing operations. … In France, the main finance providers remain cautious and the use cases predominantly concern the traceability of the vehicle, the safety of the driver and the impact of their driving on the cost of the insurance premium.